vibalijoshi/List-of-Opportunities/README.md

 - Relevant Link
 - Blog/resources for the same

+PS: Opportunities are classified based on the deadline months from previous years.

 If you have any other ideas, feel free to make an issue!

 ## Hack the Hack!